mdwheele/yorm/README.md

   - `Comment` will map to `comments`
   - `BirdOfPrey` will map to `birdofpreys`

-However, you can always override this in your own model by adding a `tableName` accessor:
+However, you can always override this in your own model by overriding the static `table` property:

 ```js
 class User extends Model {